 So, I’ve been there.
 I’ve been doing this for over 10 years so I know what you’re asking.
 You will do whatever.
 And you’ll consider doing whatever.
 A lot of guys are too lazy to do it.
 If I tell them, “You’ve got to get a six-pack.
 You’ve got to make some decent money.
 You can do whatever you want, fun money.”
-All of those things will help you, not guarantee you, attract more women.
+All of those things will help you, not guarantee, but will help you attract more women.

 Conversation skills, flirting skills, confidence in yourself, and all of that.
 Yes, that will all help you.
-But let’s say there was some virus and they all became crazy.
-[INAUDIBLE] might actually believe that, right?
+But let’s say women, suddenly there was some virus and they all became crazy.
+Some red pill people might actually believe that, right?
 Let’s say they’re all crazy.
 Suddenly, they only like crazy dudes who are ax murderers.
 Imagine that.
 Theoretical, right?
 Imagine that’s the truth.
 Because that to me could be the truth for you here.